Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 To successfully complete this advanced guide you will need experience with Node.js, EVM blockchains and Solidity programming.

-В этой статье вы будете использовать разные инструменты, котороые мы рекомендуем настроить заранее:
+You will also  need the following:

-- [Polygonscan](https://polygonscan.com/login) - You will need to register and create API Key for contract verification on block explorer.
+- [Polygonscan](https://polygonscan.com/login) - You will need to register and **create API Key** for contract verification on block explorer.
 Even though in this example we will be using the [Mumbai](https://mumbai.polygonscan.com/) Polygon testnet, you will need the mainnet API key.

 - [Node.js](https://nodejs.org/en/download/package-manager) - This example is based on Node.js v16.

 - [Docker](https://www.docker.com/get-started/) - for building solutions

-- [CoinAPI](https://coinapi.io/) - register and receive the API key.
+- [CoinAPI](https://coinapi.io/) - register and **receive the API key**.

 - [OpenSSL](https://www.openssl.org/) - you will need OpenSSL installed to generate solution signing key.
 Linux: by default, Ubuntu: `apt install openssl`, MacOs: `brew install openssl`.